pjroggy/pjroggy/README.md

 ## 🎯 Current Focus
 - deep diving with the whale Docker and CI/CD
-- Applications development with GraphQL et Apollo
+- Applications development with GraphQL and Apollo
-- Perfectionnement in TypeScript et React
+- Perfectionnement in TypeScript and React

 ## 📚 Formations et Certifications
 - Concepteur Développeur d'Application - Wild code school - 2024/2025